 Mary, Queen of Scots (r.1542-67) was the only surviving child of James V of Scotland and Mary of Guise, daughter of Claud, Count of Guise, a powerful figure at the French court.

-Following the Scottish defeat at the hands of the English at the battle of Solway Moss, James retired to Falkland Palace, “in a state of appalling anguish”, where he died on 14 December 1542 only six days after the birth of his daughter Mary at Linlithgow Palace.
-She was a queen when less than a week old.
+Following the Scottish defeat at the hands of the English at the battle of Solway Moss, James retired to Falkland Palace, “in a state of appalling anguish”, where he died on 14 December 1542 only six days after the birth of his daughter at Linlithgow Palace.

 The succession of a woman to the throne prompted John Knox to declare that “All men lamented that the realm was left without a male to succeed,” a warning of things to come.

 Following her husband’s death, Mary of Guise, as tradition dictated, was not declared regent.
-As a newly widowed queen and one who had recently given birth she was forced to accept the role of queen dowager.
+As a newly widowed queen and one who had recently given birth, she was forced to accept the role of queen dowager.

-After much acrimonious debate among Scottish nobles James Hamilton the 2nd Earl of Arran was declared Lord Governor of Scotland.
+After much acrimonious debate among Scottish nobles James Hamilton, the 2nd Earl of Arran was declared Lord Governor of Scotland.

-If his young son and heir Prince Edward were to marry Mary it would allow him to bring her to the English court and although Scotland would remain an independent nation Henry would wield considerable influence.
+If his young son and heir Prince Edward were to marry Mary it would allow him to bring her to the English court and although Scotland would remain an independent nation, Henry would wield considerable influence.

 Although the Scottish Parliament had agreed to the marriage many others were bitterly opposed.
-They included Mary’s mother (Mary of Guise) who outwardly appeared to agree to the union while actually working hard against it.
+They included Mary’s mother who outwardly appeared to agree to the union while actually working hard against it.

-Crowned at Stirling Castle
+Mary Queen of Scots Crowned at Stirling Castle

-England’s ambassador commented that Mary was crowned, “with such solemnitie as they do use in this country, which is not very costlie.”
+England’s ambassador commented that she was crowned, “with such solemnitie as they do use in this country, which is not very costlie.”

-Although now Queen of Scots her claim to the English throne was a strong one.
-As the great-granddaughter of England’s Henry VII she was next in line after Henry VIII’s children.
+Although now Queen of Scots, her claim to the English throne was a strong one.
+As the great-granddaughter of England’s Henry VII, she was next in line after Henry VIII’s children.
 It was a claim that English nobles always feared.

 She did learn some Latin but not written Scots or English and normally wrote in French.
-However she was bilingual, speaking both French and English with a spattering of other languages too.
+However, she was bilingual, speaking both French and English with a spattering of other languages too.

 Treaties of Greenwich repealed

-By the end of the year the Scots had a change of heart and the Treaties of Greenwich were repealed allowing them to once again embrace their traditional French allies.
+By the end of the year, the Scots had a change of heart and the Treaties of Greenwich were repealed allowing them to once again embrace their traditional French allies.

 Mary and Francois married

-It was at a time of great change, in particular the increasing influence of Protestantism preached by John Knox and others.
-As a Catholic, Mary faced an enormous challenge and became a continuing target for Knox’s attacks.
+It was at a time of great change, in particular, the increasing influence of Protestantism preached by John Knox and others.
+As a Catholic, she faced an enormous challenge and became a continuing target for Knox’s attacks.

-Mary marries Lord Darnley
+Marriage to Lord Darnley

 Battle of Langside

-In desperation Mary turned to her cousin Elizabeth I of England for support.
-However in the end Mary Queen of Scots spent the next 18 years in captivity in England.
+In desperation, she turned to her cousin Elizabeth I of England for support.
+In the end, however, she spent the next 18 years in captivity in England.

-She was tried and then executed at Fotheringhay Castle in Northhamptonshire on February 8, 1587 at the age of 44.
+She was tried and then executed at Fotheringhay Castle in Northhamptonshire on February 8, 1587, at the age of 44.